 Maryland is a member of the WIDA Consortium and has adopted WIDA’s English Language Development (ELD) Standards.
-As a multistate coalition of state departments of education, WIDA acts in collaboration to advance academic language development and academic achievement for English learners (ELs) through high quality standards, assessments, research, and professional learning for educators.
+As a multistate coalition of state departments of education, WIDA acts in collaboration to advance academic language development and academic achievement for multilingual learners through high quality standards, assessments, research, and professional learning for educators.

 WIDA's grade-level English Language Development (ELD) Standards directly correspond to grade-level Common Core State Standards (CCSS) and utilize five proficiency levels—entering, emerging, developing, expanding, and bridging—to measure the progression of a student's ELD.
 The basic format of the standards is represented with language proficiency levels along the horizontal strand and the language domains of listening, speaking, reading, and writing along the vertical axis.
 Four Big Ideas anchor the standards:

 The WIDA Consortium's ELD Standards are intended to be used by Maryland's local school systems' policy makers, curriculum specialists, administrators, classroom teachers, ELD teachers, and other school personnel who work with ELs.
 They will serve as a critical resource for understanding the linguistic needs and abilities of ELs, creating ELD instructional models, writing curricula, designing assessments, and monitoring ELs' progress as they move through the five stages of language proficiency.